July 04, 2018

-The Gaia Sausage: The Major Collision That Changed the Milky Way
+The Gaia Sausage: The Major Collision that Changed the Milky Way Galaxy

-An international team of astronomers, including CMU Physics professor Sergey Koposov, has discovered an ancient and dramatic head-on collision between the Milky Way and a smaller object, dubbed the “Sausage” galaxy.
-The cosmic crash was a defining event in the early history of the Milky Way that reshaped the structure of our galaxy, fashioning both its inner bulge and its outer halo, the astronomers report in a series of new papers.
+An international team of astronomers, including Carnegie Mellon University physicist Sergey Koposov, has discovered an ancient and dramatic head-on collision between the Milky Way and a smaller object, dubbed the “Sausage” galaxy.
+The cosmic crash was a defining event in the early history of the Milky Way and reshaped the structure of our galaxy, fashioning both its inner bulge and its outer halo, the astronomers report in a series of new papers.

 The astronomers propose that around 8 billion to 10 billion years ago, an unknown dwarf galaxy smashed into our own Milky Way.
 The dwarf did not survive the impact: It quickly fell apart, and the wreckage is now all around us.

 “The collision ripped the dwarf to shreds, leaving its stars moving in very radial orbits” that are long and narrow like needles, said Vasily Belokurov of the University of Cambridge and the Center for Computational Astrophysics at the Flatiron Institute in New York City.
 The stars’ paths take them “very close to the centre of our galaxy.
 This is a telltale sign that the dwarf galaxy came in on a really eccentric orbit and its fate was sealed.”